-The reader should bear in mind, however, that Moses did not refer to six hundred 'elephs (eh'-lef) of "men" who left Egypt but to six hundred elephs (eh'-lef) of foot soldiers.
+Bear in mind that Moses did not refer to six hundred 'elephs (eh'-lef) of "men" who left Egypt but to six hundred elephs (eh'-lef) of foot soldiers.
 He was counting God's army, not all the people of Israel.